Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 If checked, the input values are retained after a node-red reboot.
 That means, that if you reboot your node-red, you don't need to wait all inputs to arrive and initialize the node, before the node can output a payload.<br/>
 Every time you modify the node's config, <b>the retained values are cleared</b>.<br/>

+**Reject non boolean (true/false) input values**

+If checked, the node will accept only boolean true/false values.
+Otherwise, it will try to convert the payload to a logic value true/false (including "on" and "off" values, sent, for example, from HomeAssistant).<br/>

 **INPUT MSG TO THE NODE**

 <code>